uwmadisoncals/cals-main-plugins/nextgen-gallery/readme.txt

 = V2.1.33 - 04.25.2016 =
 * Fixed:   Compatibility with themes and plugins which enqueue underscore.js in the head of the document
-* Fixed:   Ensure that shutter reloaded can find its image assets
+* Fixed:   Ensure that shutter reloaded can find it's image assets

 = V2.1.31 - 04.05.2016 =
 * NEW:     Added constant NGG_SCRIPT_VERSION that is either the plugin version or rand() should SCRIPT_DEBUG be on
 * NEW:     Added warning when saving galleries and refuse to automatically delete galleries with one or more "../" in their path.
 * Changed: ATP slug field disallow several characters (spaces, ?, |, &, [, ]) by replacing them with dashes as they are typed
 * Changed: Made get_static_url() look in the WP_CONTENT/ngg/(module_name)/static directory for CSS/JS overrides
 * Fixed:   Bug introduced in 2.1.24 allowing gallery paths & slugs to contain spaces; galleries must be "saved" once to correct them
 * Fixed:   Compatibility with WPML String Translation when uploading images without title or description
 * Fixed:   Made get_image_url() encode gallery directory names 'because%this%is' a valid directory
 * Fixed:   Manage Galleries > Search results not saving when edited
-* Fixed:   Imagebrowser gallery templates not using AJAX pagination when enabled
+* Fixed:   Provided imagebrowser legacy templates not using AJAX pagination when enabled
 * Fixed:   Resource manager breaking the layout of the Multisite Plugin Activation page
 * Fixed:   Static url generation when the nextgen-gallery directory is a symlink outside of the WordPress roots

 = V2.1.27 - 03.16.2016 =
-* Fixed:    Formatting issues with changelog
+* Fixed:    Formatting issues with WordPress gallery plugin changelog

 = V2.1.26 - 03.15.2016 =
 * Fixed:    Removed unnecessary whitespace from "Related images" template that caused issues with some themes